GOOD 2025

 - Future work: While talking about future work is interesting and could be mentioned in your talk, the core content of the talk should already be shaped, and you should be able to describe it in your proposal.
 Don’t rely too heavily on future data collection or future prototyping, because things often don’t go as expected.

 - Sales pitches: We are a community of creators and users of open-source scientific computing tools.
-You can reference your closed-source product or platform, but the audience will find the talk more interesting if they can try your techniques with the open source PyData stack.
+You can reference your closed-source product or platform, but the audience will find the talk more interesting if they can try your techniques with the open source software.
 Your problem definition, proposed techniques, and business domain are also interesting, but sales pitches are typically rejected.

 - Repeated talks: We have a strong preference for new talks, and new speakers.
 If your talk is already available online, it is unlikely to be accepted for the conference.

-You can enter proposals until 2024-12-09 00:00 (US/Eastern), 2 months, 1 week from now.
+You can enter proposals until 2024-12-09 00:00 (US/Eastern), 2 weeks from now.